 - Provide detailed data collection methods (including how to avoid and minimize participant risks) so that the IRB can assess the potential study risks and benefits.
-See [Research Data Policy](#). - Will data be obtained through manual review of the electronic medical record (IHIS) by the study team or electronic extraction by an honest broker process, or both? - Regardless, data provided must be within the IRB-approved date range reflected in the protocol and the full waiver of HIPAA authorization appendix in Huron. - If seeking outcomes data, consider extending the study date range to include this period. - PHI from non-Ohio State locations and hospital systems cannot be included in analysis unless necessary approvals are in place for the institution to serve as a participating research site. - This includes Care Everywhere, OSUWMC affiliates, and Community Connect sites (e.g., Adena Health, Community Memorial Hospital, Mercer Health, etc.). - Describe the methods that will be used to maximize the completeness and accuracy of data. - Individual PHI elements and dates (DOB, diagnosis, procedures, etc.) should be listed in the protocol and under the full waiver of HIPAA authorization section. - Will data eventually be coded or de-identified?
-Include the timepoint during the study at which this would occur. - Consider whether images (not just reports) are needed, and if so, will they require de-identification.
-This process requires research imaging informatics services and may carry a fee. - Where will data/PHI be stored?
+See [Research Data Policy](#). - Will data be obtained through manual review of the electronic medical record (IHIS) by the study team or by electronic extraction by an honest broker process, or both? - Regardless, data provided must be within the IRB-approved date range reflected in the protocol and the full waiver of HIPAA authorization appendix in Huron. - If seeking outcomes data, consider extending the study date range to include this period. - PHI from non-Ohio State locations and hospital systems cannot be included in analysis unless the necessary approvals are in place for the institution to serve as a participating research site. - This includes Care Everywhere, OSUWMC affiliates, and Community Connect sites (e.g., Adena Health, Community Memorial Hospital, Mercer Health, etc.) - Is data collected from study surveys or questionnaires?
+Will these be administered in-person or remotely (e.g., telephone, email, website)? - Will participant activity be monitored or audited (e.g., participant diary, phone call)? - Describe the methods that will be used to maximize the completeness and accuracy of data. - Individual PHI elements and dates (DOB, diagnosis, procedures, etc.) should be listed in the protocol and under the partial waiver of HIPAA authorization appendix in Huron. - Will data eventually be coded or de-identified?
+At what timepoint during the study? - Consider whether images (not just reports) are needed, and if so, if they require de-identification.
+This process involves research imaging informatics services and may carry a fee. - Where will data/PHI be stored?
 Include the building, room number(s), and/or specific server. - Examples: password-protected Excel spreadsheet, REDCap or another platform/software, physical papers in a locked cabinet within the PI's office, shared folder or department drive behind the medical center firewall, etc. - Indicate how long participant information will be stored once the study is completed. - University policy states that data must be retained for a minimum of five years.
 See [Records Management Policy](#).